 And then I realized all this heavy load was breaking me down.
 And then I got into a show with some younger fellas who were using the multiped.

-That was the first time I was truly interested in using technology.
-I went and bought the Yamaha Multi12 percussion pad.
+That was the first time I was truly interested in using drum technology.
+I went and bought the Multi12 percussion pad.

 Just to be clear, I have my acoustic set still, and I have no intention to replace it.
 Electronic sets are great, but there is that feeling you get playing real drums that will never come from them.

-Having said that, here are reasons I think a percussion multi-pad is a good addition to your gear.
+Having said that, here are reasons I think a percussion multi-kit is a good addition to your gear.